-- f4 => Prints the COPYPAD beginning to end. ^C will end. - f5 => Save COPYPAD to disk.
+f4 => Prints the COPYPAD to the device set in SETUP. ^C will end.

+f5 => Save COPYPAD to disk.

 When you press f5, the default disk directory will be presented with available space.
-If there is data in the COPYPAD, you will be prompted for a file name to which to save the COPYPAD.
-Typing CR after a filename will write contents of the COPYPAD to the file.
+You will be prompted for a file name to which to save the COPYPAD.
+Typing CR after the filename will write contents of the COPYPAD to the file.

-ERASE => Clears (Resets) the COPYPAD.
+- ERASE => Clears (Resets) the COPYPAD.
 ESC ~ will restore the cleared COPYPAD.
-Shift-Erase will list the files on the default drive and prompt for the name of the file to delete.

-BLUE => Send file.
-The mode is determined by the f2 key in setup (Line, Block or Wards).
+Shift-Erase will display files on the default disk and prompt for the name of the file to delete. - BLUE => Send file.
+The mode is determined by the f2 key in setup.